Mika (singer): 2019–2020: My Name Is Michael Holbrook

-Mika launched a worldwide tour, known as the Revelation Tour, in London on 10 November 2019.
+My Name Is Michael Holbrook was released on 4 October 2019 to generally positive reviews, and was a moderate commercial success, reaching the top ten on the charts in France, Italy, Switzerland, and the Wallonia region of Belgium, but underperformed elsewhere.
+In November 2019, Mika launched a worldwide tour, the Revelation Tour, in support of the album.
 The 2019 leg of the tour included dates in Spain, France, Italy, Switzerland and Belgium.
-It continued in 2020 with stops in Netherlands, Luxembourg, France, and Italy then went on to several dates in New Zealand and Australia.
-Due to the COVID-19 pandemic, Mika announced in February 2020 the cancellation of the Asian leg of the tour in Japan, China and South Korea.
-Subsequently, the North and South American leg of the tour were cancelled, including a performance at the Coachella Valley Music and Arts Festival.

-In between concert stops, Mika made several television appearances, including: a live episode of X Factor Italia (24 October 2019); the finale of France's The Voice Kids (October 2019); and the live finale of Danse Avec les Stars (23 November 2019).
+It continued in 2020 with stops in Netherlands, Luxembourg, France, and Italy, and an Oceania leg taking place in New Zealand and Australia.
+In conjunction with the tour, Mika made several television appearances, including in a live episode of X Factor Italia on 24 October 2019; the finale of France's The Voice Kids on 25 October 2019; and the live finale of Danse Avec les Stars on 23 November 2019.
 Mika also performed on top of the Eiffel Tower in Paris as part of its 130th anniversary celebration in October 2019.